Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Completely randomized experiments

-In Theorem \ref{thm:comb_all}, we essentially use \citet{CDLM21quantile}'s approach twice, one with the original data and the other with the switched treatment labels and changed outcome signs, and then combine the resulting intervals for top quantiles, throwing away those uninformative $(-\infty, \infty)$ intervals.
-Note surprisingly, the intervals in Theorem \ref{thm:comb_all} improves that in \citet{CDLM21quantile}, except for the factor of $2$ in the simultaneous coverage probability that is due to the Bonferroni correction for combining inference for treated and control units.
+In Theorem \ref{thm:comb_all}, we use \citet{CDLM21quantile}'s approach twice, one with the original data and the other with the switched treatment labels and changed outcome signs, and then combine the resulting intervals for top quantiles, throwing away those uninformative $(-\infty, \infty)$ intervals.
+Consequently, the $(1-2\alpha)$ confidence interval in Theorem \ref{thm:comb_all} is narrower than or equal to the corresponding $(1-\alpha)$ interval in \citet{CDLM21quantile}.
+This comparison, however, is not entirely fair because the two intervals have different coverage guarantees.
+In general, the $(1-\alpha)$ interval from Theorem \ref{thm:comb_all} need not be narrower than the $(1-\alpha)$ interval in \citet{CDLM21quantile}.
+In practice, however, we often find it to be narrower; see the simulations and data analyses in Section \ref{sec:illustration}.

-\begin{remark} Theorem \ref{thm:treated} in some sense shares similar spirit with \citet{Rosenbaum:2001}'s study on attributable effects, say, the average treatment effect among treated units when outcomes are binary.
-This is due to the form of the test statistics in the randomization test. \end{remark}